-There are always plenty of cake recipes available and as a cake maker I am more than familiar with a lot of them but this spicy pecan tray bake is really quick and easy to make and is also one of my absolute favourites.
+There are always plenty of cake recipes available and when making cakes I am more than familiar with a lot of them but this spicy pecan tray bake is really quick and easy to make and is also one of my absolute favourites.
 I love a good spice and this cake has several.
 The spices and sweetness balance the flavours out and make a light, crumbly cake.
 It is perfect to serve for afternoon tea and goes terribly well with a cup of vanilla chai tea in my opinion!
 It also freezes well so you can make in advance then defrost it the night before you are going to serve it.
 If you are planning on freezing it, don’t ice it until you need it.
 The icing tends to retain more water when frozen so it may risk being a bit soggy.

 Cinnamon is actually made from the bark of trees scientifically known as cinnamomum.
 It has been used as far back as Ancient Egypt where it was valuable and regarded as a gift for its Kings.